viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 The order of these components may vary.

-{{<imgproc src="/try-viam/try-viam/control-panel-list.png" resize="700x" declaredimensions=true alt="Screenshot of the component panels on the CONTROL tab of the Try Viam rover.
+{{<imgproc src="/try-viam/try-viam/control-panel-list.png" resize="700x" declaredimensions=true alt="The component panels on the CONTROL tab of the Try Viam rover.
 None of them are expanded yet so they display as thin rectangles with component names and types shown.">}}

 ### Base control